Perfect combination of crispy crunch and savory, cheesy twang

 Everyone likes to watch the magician perform.
 With gourmet Tater Tot Waffle Snacks, anyone can be the star of the show.
-Delivering the perfect combination of textural crispy crunch and savory with a cheesy twang, these hot appetizers hit the jackpot of deliciousness.
-The enticing smells will mean that sharing isn’t optional!
+These hot appetizers hit the jackpot of deliciousness with enticing smells will mean that sharing isn’t optional!

 We found that tater tots made with white potatoes yield the best results.
 Sweet potato versions will work, but have more fat that requires rotating the waffle iron to a vertical position in order to allow it to drain.
 The higher moisture content means that they will take longer to cook.